alex-shnayder/playground/README.md

 Outmatch is distributed via the npm package registry.
 It can be installed using one of the compatible package managers or included directly from a CDN.

+The package comes built in ESM, CommonJS and UMD formats and includes TypeScript typings, so it is compatible with any module system.

 #### [npm](https://www.npmjs.com)

 ```